Deep Dive

 Illusory Causality

 When people see causes in random market noise, they trade more and lose more.
-The most active traders earned 5% less each year than ordinary investors.
+The most active traders earned about 5 percentage points less each year than ordinary investors.

 Takeaway